nanofuzz/nanofuzz/README.md

 NaNofuzz is an **experimental** testing platform developed by the Accelerated Testing Research Program at Carnegie Mellon University's School of Computer Science.
 Therefore, NaNofuzz is **not** intended for production use; however, contributions are welcome to address the limitations below.

 NaNofuzz supports exported standard and arrow functions with any mixture of the following parameter types:
- - Numbers (integers and floats, signed and unsigne)
+ - Numbers (integers and floats, signed and unsigned)
  - Strings
  - Booleans
  - Literal object types